tlkaufmann/drawingWithFourier/README.md

 ## Functionality
 See [Wikipedia on Fourier Series](https://en.wikipedia.org/wiki/Fourier_series).

-Start/stop to draw a sketch using `Enter`.
+Start drawing by pressing left mouse button.
 Start/stop the animation using `Space`.
 The maximum degree of the Fourier series as well as the playback speed (through the timestep *dt*) can be adjusted using the sliders.